-Barnier is Adviser for the MRes program in the Department, and is a Chief Investigator in the ARC Centre of Excellence in Cognition and its Disorders.
+Barnier is Adviser for the MRes program in the Department, the director of Higher Degree Research and is a Chief Investigator in the ARC Centre of Excellence in Cognition and its Disorders.
 Her research focuses on autobiographical remembering and forgetting, drawing on concepts and approaches from hypnosis and posthypnotic amnesia and from experimental and clinical work on memory.
 It also explores relationships among individual memory, individual memory in small groups, and small group “collective memory”.

 Emeritus Professor Max Coltheart